-Grades will be based on the on-time completion of course requirements and on the scope, quality and creativity of the papers/projects.
-Consideration will also be given to the content, clarity of writing and creativity of work in assignments completed for this course.
+Grades will be based on the content, clarity of writing and creativity of work in assignments completed for this course.
 The extent and quality of participation in course discussions (face to face and virtual) will also be evaluated in determining the final grade.
 The relative portion of the grade assigned to each course component will include: